Will-Griffiths-Ireland/Memoria/README.md

 ### **User Stories:**

-* As a player, I want to game to load quickly on my device
+* As a player, I want the game to load quickly on my device
 * As a player, I want a fun and engaging experience
 * As a player, I want to have a clear objective that provides a challenge
-* as a player, I want progression and reward
+* As a player, I want progression and reward
-* as a user, I want to save my game settings
+* As a player, I want to save my game settings
-* as a user, I want options to configure the game specifically to me
+* As a player, I want options to configure the game specifically to me
-* as a user, I want to configure the game to match my devices abilities
+* As a player, I want to configure the game to match my devices abilities
-* as a user, I want quick access to control audio
+* As a player, I want quick access to control audio
+* As a player, I want feedback on success or failure

 ### **Game Aims:**

 * The game should, scale the interface to the users device
-* The game should, allow user interface zoom and scale proportionally
+* The game should, allow the player to zoom the interface and scale proportionally
 * The game should, present the user with multiple game themes
+* The game should, provide detail on how to play
+* The game should, show the players existing achievements or awards
+* The game should, save any settings the player modifies
+* The game should, start muted and allow players to enable effects and music

 ### **Wireframes:**